 Take this Instagram feed as an example, the color palette pulls the feed together, creating a sense of cohesion.
 Even though the images are all different, they contribute to the overall aesthetic of the feed perfectly, without compromising their individual qualities.

-Consistency is key if you’re creating images for social media or a website.
+Consistency is key if you’re creating images for social media or a website, as it plays a significant role in building engagement with your audience.
 Similar to colors, pick out a set of fonts that you’ll restrict your image design to, these don’t have to be one or two fonts, you can have three or four depending on your preferences.

 The key is to stick to a set and create content that is consistent with the predetermined theme.